Millet (Ottoman Empire): Term

 The term millet, which originates from the Arabic milla, had three basic meanings in Ottoman Turkish: religion, religious community and nation.
 The first sense derives from Quranic usage and is attested in Ottoman administrative documents into the 19th century.
-Benjamin Braude has argued that before the Tanzimat reforms, the word millet in the sense of religious community denoted the Muslim religious community or the Christians outside of the Ottoman Empire.
+Benjamin Braude argues that in the earlier centuries of the Ottoman empire before the Tanzimat reforms, the word millet denoted the Muslim religious community or foreign Christians outside of the Ottoman Empire.
 This view is supported by Donald Quataert.
 In contrast, Michael Ursinus writes that the word was used to refer to non-Muslim subjects of the Ottoman Empire even before that time.
 The term was used inconsistently prior to the 19th century.

 The systematic use of millet as designation for non-Muslim Ottoman communities dates from the reign of Sultan Mahmud II in the early 19th century, when official documentation came to reiterate that non-Muslim subjects were organized into three officially sanctioned millets: Greek Orthodox, Armenian, and Jewish.
 The bureaucrats of this era asserted that the millet system was a tradition dating back to the reign of Sultan Mehmed I. Many historians have accepted this claim and assumed that a millet system of this form existed since early Ottoman times.
 Recent scholarship has cast doubt on this idea, showing that it was rather a later political innovation, which was introduced in the rhetorical garb of an ancient tradition.
 The Ottoman state used religion rather than ethnicity to define each millet, and people who study the Ottoman Empire do not define the Muslims as being in a millet.

 The Ottoman Turkish version of the Ottoman Constitution of 1876 uses the word "millet", as do the Arabic and Persian versions; despite this, at the time the usage of the Arabic word "milla" was declining in favour of the word "ummah".

 The Armenian, Greek, and Jewish residents did not use the word "millet" and instead described themselves as "nations" (nation, Armenian: ազգ (azg), Greek: Έθνος (ethnos), and Ladino: nasyon).
 The lack of use of the word "millet" among the Christian and Jewish minorities reflected in versions of the Ottoman Constitution in their respective languages: The French version of the Ottoman Constitution used the word "communauté" in the place of "millet", and so the others used words modeled after or based on the French: հասարակութիւն (hasarakut'iwn) in Armenian, общност/община (obstina) in Bulgarian, κοινότης (koinotēs) in Greek, and komunita in Judaeo-Spanish.